cfjedimaster/LighthousePro/install/readme.txt

 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 8/2/10 (2.7.0)
+WARNING!
+FLAMING MONKEYS OF DOOM!
+READ ME OR PIE WILL BE THROWN AT YOU!!!!
+This update contains a database update.
+All the install scripts were updated.
+If you want to run an ALTER statement, I've included the MySQL version below the list of files updated.

+The main purpose of this update is to allow for defaults in projects.
+You can now default the area of the bug, the severity, the type, and the status.
+This applies to new bugs made in the interface as well as those received via email.

+/config/ColdSpring.xml - version #
+/config/ModelGlue.xml - support defaults
+/controller/IssueController.cfc and ProjectController.cfc - ditto
+/install/ - Scripts + install docs mention of new feature.
+Thank Scott Stroz for the Access update.
+/model/ProejctBean and ProjectGateway - support for defaults /view/pages/project.cfm - ditto

+And now - the SQL script for those who feel like being fancy.

+ALTER TABLE `lh_projects`
+	ADD COLUMN `defaultlocus` varchar(35) NULL,
+	ADD COLUMN `defaultseverity` varchar(35) NULL,
+	ADD COLUMN `defaultissuetype` varchar(35) NULL,
+	ADD COLUMN `defaultstatus` varchar(35) NULL
+GO

 Last Updated: 8/2/10 (2.6.8)
 /config/ColdSpring.xml - forgot to add in mailport setting, version # /controller/IssueController.cfc - support delete severity